Shortland Street: Production

 Scenes aired in April 2010 sparked criticism when Leanne Miller and her daughter Nicole stated that the city of Tauranga was not "gay friendly".

 The show caused controversy in August 2010 when the character of Sophie McKay was shown to be being stalked by her university lecturer who she had been dating.
 This upset the family of murdered girl Sophie Elliott who was killed by her university tutor, Clayton Weatherston, who she had been dating.
 The similarities upset the families with producer Steven Zanoski saying: "the storyline was a classic and not inspired by real events."

 The show's production department received several complaints following the lesbian love storyline involving Maia Jeffries and Jennifer Mason.

 A storyline aired in April 2011 which featured the Cooper Family try to go to the beach, but they get confronted by a group of Māori who demand money.
 This sparked criticism with some saying it was discrimination against Māori people.
 Maori adviser Ngamaru Raerino stated that viewers shouldn't have jumped to conclusions and should have let the storyline completely unfold which reveals the group are protesting against a corrupt camp owner who had been polluting the beach.

 In September 2011, Shortland Street was identified as one of the main influences to people who self-harm, airing two storylines involving suicide attempts.

 During 2017, one episode ended with a cliffhanger featuring Chris Warner confronting his son Harry with a 'dick pic' he found on his tablet computer.
 A video clip of the scene, including the line "Please tell me that is not your penis!", went viral worldwide, even to a point of parody on Jimmy Kimmel Live! recreated by said host and Alec Baldwin.
-The line was voted the New Zealand quote of the year in a contest held by Massey University.
+The line was voted the New Zealand Quote of the Year in a contest held by Massey University.

+In December 2023, Shortland Street started uploading episodes to YouTube, starting from the first season in 1992.